 How does PCR Machine work?

 In the past, cloning of DNA segments was done in the sectors of interest for expression in bacteria.
 This method was lengthy and would even take weeks.
 However, this testing method has seen significant improvement as it takes place in test tubes and is complete within a few hours.
 Numerous amplification of DNA can also be done, making the method highly efficient.
 PCR also conveniently uses the same aspects that nature does in DNA replication.
-They are presented with the molecular form.
+They are presented in molecular form.

 - Two primers – Short strands of DNA that act as the base or foundation for amplification